Mia X: Early life, family and education

-In the 2010s, Mia X was diagnosed with uterine cancer and beat it.
-In surgery for the cancer, the surgeons accidentally "tore her cornea off", and that left her with 73% vision in one eye.

 Music career

 Music beginnings

-Mia X's rap career began in the late '80s and early '90s before she graduated from high school, when she performed in a "mobile entertainment service" called New York Inc. with Mannie Fresh, who would later rise to stardom as the production genius behind Cash Money Records.
+Mia X's rap career began in the late 1980s and early '90s before she graduated from high school, when she performed in a "mobile entertainment service", New York Inc., with Mannie Fresh, who would later rise to stardom as the production genius behind Cash Money Records.
 She made her recorded debut in 1992 with the single "Ask them Suckas" (an answer song created in response to "Ask them Hoes" by 39 Posse), on Lamina Records.
-In 1993, she released "Da Payback," a maxi-single which appeared on both the Rap Dis! and Lamina Records labels, which despite its status as "the No. 1-selling local record of 1993 at Odyssey Records" did not generate any income for the artist.
+In 1993, she released "Da Payback," a maxi-single which appeared on both the Rap Dis! and Lamina Records labels.
+Despite its status as "the No. 1-selling local record of 1993 at Odyssey Records" did not generate any income for the artist.

 In 1994, Mia X signed a contract for two albums with Roy Joseph, Jr.'s Emoja Records.
 The label (along with its successor, Slaughterhouse Records) released her full-length debut Mommie Dearest in 1995.
 Joseph later filed a $10 million lawsuit against Master P and No Limit Records, asserting that the label "persuaded Mia X to break her contract."
 No Limit Records subsequently filed a countersuit against Joseph asking for $20 million in damages.

 1995: TRU, No Limit Records and Good Girl Gone Bad

 In 1995, Mia X was signed to Master P's label No Limit Records after he inquired at Peaches Records and Tapes (where she was working at the time) about promising local female rappers.
 She joined the roster as a solo artist and also became a member of Master P's group at the time, TRU, where she experienced national success.
 She was the first female rapper to be signed by No Limit Records.
-On November 21, 1995, Mia X released her first album titled Good Girl Gone Bad, which failed to chart on any of the Billboard charts.
+On November 21, 1995, Mia X released her first album, Good Girl Gone Bad, which failed to chart on any of the Billboard charts.

 1997–98: Unlady Like and Mama Drama

-In 1997, she released her first single from her upcoming second album titled "The Party Don't Stop" featuring Master P and Foxy Brown.
+In 1997, she released her first single from her upcoming second album The Party Don't Stop featuring Master P and Foxy Brown.
 On June 24, 1997, Mia X released her second album, Unlady Like, which peaked at No. 21 on the Billboard 200 and No. 11 on the Top R&B/Hip-Hop Albums chart.
 The record was certified gold in October 1997.

 On October 27, 1998, Mia X released her third album, Mama Drama, which peaked at No. 7 on the Billboard 200 and No. 3 on the Top R&B/Hip-Hop Albums charts.